TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/lorawan-basics/_index.md

   - Specialized devices that receive messages from end devices and forward them to the Network Server, as well as forward messages from the Network Server to the end devices.

 **Network Server**
-  - A piece of software running on a server manages the entire network.
+  - A piece of software running on a server that manages the entire network.
   - Also referred to as LoRaWAN Network Server/LNS or simply Network software.

 **Application servers**